bregman-arie/rhoci/README.md

 A web service based on Jenkins to enhance user experience for Red Hat OpenStack CI users.
 This project allows you to:

-    * Display information on all jobs without loading additional pages
+    * See all the jobs, builds and tests in one page, without loading additional pages
-    * Compare test results of two different builds of the same job
+    * Filter jobs, builds and tests based on different parameters (status, params, substring)
     * Generate job definitions based on given input
-    * Trigger jobs based on component name and release
+    * Analyze build failures

 And more :)